scipipe/scipipe/README.md

 ```

 For these inports and outports, channels for sending and receiving FileTargets are automatically
-created and put in a hashmap added as a struct field of the process, named `InPorts` and `OutPorts` repectively,
+created and put in a hashmap added as a struct field of the process, named `In` and `Out` repectively,
 Eash channel is added to the hashmap with its inport/outport name as key in the hashmap,
 so that the channel can be retrieved from the hashmap using the in/outport name.